williamrlbrito/williamrlbrito/README.md

 Full Cycle Developer;

-🪐 35-years-old; from brazil.
+🪐 36 years old / Brazilian.

 🦾 Currently working as a Senior PHP Developer in Vonex Telecom / SP.

-👩🏻‍💻 Currently learning Java, Go, Node.js and DevOps.
+👩🏻‍💻 Currently learning Java, Go, Node and Angular.

 💬 You can talk to me if you need help or suggestion.